 From web hosting, designing, data storage, and everything in between, they offer it all.

 Plus, as mentioned above, among all of those services today, we would like to zero in on AWS EventBridge.
-So we can, among many things, highlight what it is?

 What are its benefits, its cons, and some of its most common FAQs?
 So without any further ado, let’s begin with the 180 billion dollar question, what is AWS EventBridge?